asinck/tegilbor/README.md

 ###Explanation of the Program:

 This program has the standard capabilities; that is, it can open, edit, and save files, and have multiple files open at the same time.
+It also has the following:

 ####Tabs:
 The tabs show the file that each tab holds.
 Clicking on a tab will show that file.
 If a file is saved, the tab will be white.
 If the file has been edited via the speed entry box since the last save, the tab will be gray.